Biden promises to be 'a president for all Americans'

 "I will be a president for all Americans," Biden said speaking directly to those who did not support him in the November election.
 "I will fight as hard for those who did not support me as those who did."

 Moments earlier, he was sworn in with his hand on the Biden family Bible, which has a Celtic Cross on the cover and has been a family heirloom since 1893.
-The President-elect has used the Bible each time he has taken an oath of office, both as a senator from Delaware and as vice president, and his son Beau Biden used the Bible when he was sworn in as attorney general of Delaware in 2007.
+The President-elect has used the Bible each time he has taken an oath of office, both as a senator from Delaware and as vice president.

 Vice President Kamala Harris made history Wednesday when she was sworn in as the first female, the first Black and first South Asian vice president of the United States.